soneyahossain/hcc-gap-recommender/README.md

 ./rq3.sh
 ```

-This should only take 1-2 minutes to run.
-The output will display data for each subject program specified.
+This should only take 1-2 minutes to run:

 ```
 === Show evalution of recommendations